-Students will normally be expected to undertake their studies in the UK to be eligible for the Graduate Route.
-However, if students are required to either continue their current studies or commence a new programme of study by distance or blended learning due to Covid-19, they will still be eligible providing they enter the UK before 6 April 2021 and complete the final Term of their studies in the UK.
+Students are expected to undertake their studies in the UK to be eligible for the Graduate Route.
+However, if students are required to either continue their current studies or commence a new programme of study by distance or blended learning due to Covid-19, they will still be eligible providing they enter the UK before 21 June 2021 and complete the final Term of their studies in the UK.

 - How do I apply for the Graduate Route Visa?

 The current UKVI guidance suggests that a student must have an existing Student Visa (Tier 4) and must have entered the UK before 21 June 2021 to complete the final Term of their studies in the UK to be eligible to apply for the Graduate Route.
 You will need to complete identity, criminality and security checks as well as pay an application fee and an Immigration Health Surcharge payment.
 You will not need any sponsorship to apply for the Graduate Route.

 Students will also need to know the Confirmation of Acceptance for Studies (CAS) they used for their most recent Student (or Tier 4) application in order to apply for the Graduate route.